 FAQ Section:

-Q: How much does a Class A motorhome weigh?
+How much does a camper weigh?